MaricelaFlores/HidroSolutions/README.md

 $ npm start

 Side information: To use the application in a special environment use lorem ipsum to start
-## Collaboration
-*
-Give instructions on how to collaborate with your project.
-> Maybe you want to write a quote in this part.
-> It should go over several rows?
-> This is how you do it.
 ## FAQs
 *
 A list of frequently asked questions